Categories:

 The goal of palliative care is to alleviate your symptoms and improve the quality of your life while you experience a chronic, life-threatening illness.
 Unlike curative treatments, which focus on curing the illness, palliative care focuses on helping you live a full life during your illness.

 Palliative care includes managing symptoms, especially pain, but it also includes holistic support for you and your whole family.
-Psychological support, grief counseling, and cultural support are all included in palliative care.
+Psychological support, grief counselling, and cultural support are all included in palliative care.

 The Difference Between Palliative Care and Hospice Care

-Hospice care, on the other hand, is more specific; it’s a synonym for end-of-life care.
-In order to receive hospice care, you’ll have to stop curative treatments.
+Hospice care, on the other hand, is more specific; it actually is a synonym for end-of-life care.
+To receive hospice care, you’ll have to stop curative treatments.

 • Where do you want to be for this stage of life?
 You can receive palliative care at home, in hospital, in a hospice, or in an aged care facility.
 The best location for you will depend on your needs, what type of care you want, what equipment and support is needed, and your goals.